testingsyndicate/hc-jmx/README.md

 View HttpClient metrics from a PoolingHttpClientConnectionManager

-- MaxTotal
+- MaxTotal*
-- DefaultMaxPerRoute
+- DefaultMaxPerRoute*
 - Leased
 - Pending
 - Available
-- Max
 - RoutesTotal

+Metrics marked with an asterisk are read/write

 Available to view via JMX compatible monitoring and profiling tools such as AppDynamics, DataDog and VisualVM